Campus Improvement Plan

 Lever 1: Strong School Leadership and Planning, Lever 3: Positive School Culture

-Strategy 7: Hire Campus Assessment and Instruction Support, along with Instructional Specialist to support teachers in core content areas.
+Strategy 7: Retained a Campus Assessment and Instruction Support, along with Instructional Specialist to support teachers in core content areas.

-Strategy's Expected Result/Impact: Increase student achievement in all content areas as measured by STAAR in all performance levels.
+Strategy's Expected Result/Impact: Increase student achievement in ELA as measured by STAAR in performance levels

 Staff Responsible for Monitoring: Campus Principal